-In this post, we'll be discussing Pilates in more detail and how Pilates can help improve your fitness levels and overall health, it can even be paired with other exercises in more of a fusion type exercise experience.
+Leave it to us as well explain.
+Furthermore, how Pilates can help improve your fitness levels and overall health.
+With it’s versatility, Pilates can even be paired with other exercises.
+Similarly to a fusion type exercise experience.

 What is Pilates?

 Practitioners of Pilates focus on posture, breathing, muscle strength, endurance, and muscle alignment.
-This focus, along with the low impact movements of Pilates, helps build muscular endurance and improve overall body strength.
-We'll get more into the specific benefits of Pilates in the next section.
+This focus, along with low impact movements, helps build muscular endurance and improve overall body strength.

-Getting back to Pilates itself, this type of exercise has many uses.
-Athletes, fitness enthusiasts, and many other individuals do Pilates to enhance their body’s performance and endurance.
-In addition, Pilates is great for people's recovery process from sports-related injuries.
-Coupled with other rehab, it can help recovery time and end-results.
+Pilates has many uses.
+Athletes, fitness enthusiasts of all sorts, participate to help enhance their body’s performance level.
+Oftentimes, it’s versatility lends itself to aiding in recovery processes of sports-related injuries.
+Coupled with other rehab, it can help recovery time and improve end-results.

-To understand this we, must first give some thought as to what causes many injuries in the first place.
-Sometimes it's accidental in sports, or related to other traumatic events.
-However, often-times the culprit is muscular imbalances, like the way in which we walk, bend over, sit, lie down, working out improperly, or not balancing our workouts to focus on adjunct muscle groups.
+What causes such injuries anyhow?
+Oftentimes, it’s a result of sports, or related to other traumatic events.
+However, the culprit could also be muscular imbalances.
+For example, the way we walk, bend over, sit, lie down, or work out.
+In addition, not balancing our workouts to focus on adjunct muscle groups.

-Consequences may be that some muscles become much stronger then others, creating this imbalance.
+Consequently, adjunct muscles become imbalanced.
 Critical components of Pilates involve strengthening deep core muscles, muscles surrounding the pelvic area, and muscles surrounding the spine.

 How Can Pilates Benefit You?